nealvis/astroblast/README.md

 # astroblast
 This is a mini game created to explore possibilities of game programming on the Commodore 64.
 Game specific code is in the astroblast directory but code of a utility nature that could be used in other games was separated and put in the nv_c64_util directory where you will find lots of code and macros as well as test programs for them.
+This game was intended to be run on an NTSC C64.
+If running within an emulator such ase VICE you will want to configure it as such.
+It seems to run fine in PAL mode but as you would expect everything runs a little slower.

 ## Overview
 All the assembler code in this directory is written for Kick Assembler and in general the setup outlined in the [main repository README.md](../README.md).